ScorpionBytes/h3-cli/README.md

-## Use Case: Regularly scheduled pentests
+## Use Case: Schedule recurring pentests

 A common use case for h3-cli is running pentests automatically on a recurring basis, for example once a week.

-See [this guide](recurring-pentests.md) for setting up regularly scheduled pentests using h3-cli.
+See [this guide](recurring-pentests.md) for setting up recurring pentests using h3-cli.

 ## Use Case: Monitoring pentests